bitcointranscripts/bitcointranscripts/wasabi-research-club/checking-bitcoin-balances-privately.md

 **Max Hillebrand:** 01:51:21

 Yeah, definitely.
-I mean, especially if you run the server and we don't have to, and we can use it for small niche things, like finding out the amount of the input of a payment transaction so that we can pre-bump it.
+I mean, especially if you run the server and we don't have to, and we can use it for small niche things, like finding out the amount of the input of a payment transaction so that we can fee-bump it.
 These types of small things where it doesn't really make sense for us to make huge infrastructure changes for those very, very niche case things.

 **Samir Menon:** 01:51:46